lukagabric/LAbstractASIDataSource/README.md

         return @"http://feeds.bbci.co.uk/news/rss.xml";
     }

 Second method uses method implemented in the super class LAbstractASIDataSource.
 There are a number of parameters to be defined.
 Among them is the parser class which will be used to parse the data and return the parsed entities.
 It must conform to LParserInterface.
-The completition block is passed in as a parameter and it will be executed after the request is finish and the data is parsed.
+The completion block is passed in as a parameter and it will be executed after the request is finish and the data is parsed.

-    - (void)getNewsItemsWithCompletitionBlock:(void(^)(NSArray *items, NSError *error, NSDictionary *userInfo))completitionBlock
+    - (void)getNewsItemsWithCompletionBlock:(void(^)(NSArray *items, NSError *error, NSDictionary *userInfo))completionBlock
     {
         [self getDataWithUrl:[self newsItemsUrl]
                  cachePolicy:ASIAskServerIfModifiedWhenStaleCachePolicy